sopel-irc/sopel.chat/_upgrading/sopel-7.md

 Sopel 7 finally fixes that.
-Existing instances will opportunistically convert values from the old (incorrect) representation to the new (correct) one as needed, but we can't do that for plugins.
-With our apologies for the inconvenience, you'll have to implement your own migration logic.
+Existing instances will opportunistically convert values from the old (incorrect) representation to the new (correct) one as needed, but that can't cover all plugins.
+With our apologies for the inconvenience, you'll have to implement your own migration logic if your plugin stores and/or manipulates `Identifier`s in any way outside the `set/get_*_value()` functions provided by Sopel's DB API.

 Everything you'll need from Sopel's API is still in the `Identifier` class.
 You can use [`Identifier._lower()`][docs-identifier-lower] to get the corrected representation of a nick or channel name.
 Call on [`Identifier._lower_swapped()`][docs-identifier-lower-swapped] for the previous, incorrect, representation.
+When working with channel names specifically, the [`bot.db.get_channel_slug()`][docs-db-get-channel-slug] method might be helpful.

 Whether to write a one-off migration that converts everything at once, extra logic that converts values on-the-fly as needed, or something else is *all* up to you, based on your own plugin's considerations.
 Different plugin projects will have different needs.
 For example, if you're the only user of your plugin, you might simply write a short script to run once against your bot's database and be done with it—but if your plugin is uploaded to PyPI, you might choose to release the migration as part of your next version bump.
-The choice is yours; we just provide the tools you need to get started.
+The choice is yours;
+we just provide the tools you need to get started.

   [commit-adding-nick-class]: https://github.com/sopel-irc/sopel/commit/f8ca0b9
+  [docs-db-get-channel-slug]: /docs/db.html#sopel.db.SopelDB.get_channel_slug
   [docs-identifier-lower]: /docs/api.html#sopel.tools.Identifier._lower
   [docs-identifier-lower-swapped]: /docs/api.html#sopel.tools.Identifier._lower_swapped